MicrosoftDocs/defender-docs/defender-endpoint/ios-configure-features.md

 By default, Defender for Endpoint on iOS includes and enables the web protection feature.
 [Web protection](web-protection-overview.md) helps to secure devices against web threats and protect users from phishing attacks.
 Anti-phishing and custom indicators (URL and Domain) are supported as part of Web Protection.
 IP based custom indicators are currently not supported on iOS.
 Web Content Filtering is currently not supported on mobile platforms (Android and iOS).

 Defender for Endpoint on iOS uses a VPN in order to provide this capability.
-Note that the VPN is local, and unlike traditional VPN, network traffic isn't sent outside the device.
+The VPN is local, and unlike traditional VPN, network traffic isn't sent outside the device.

 While enabled by default, there might be some cases that require you to disable VPN.
 For example, you want to run some apps that don't work when a VPN is configured.
 In such cases, you can choose to disable VPN from the app on the device by following these steps: